TravelingTechGuy/racq/README.md

 ###Authentication
 * `authenticate(userName, apiKey, callback)` - user name and apiKey can be skipped if provided at class initialization.
 If `persistedTokenPath` has been provided to constructor, the auth token will be saved to a local file, and read from it the next time `suthenticate is called.
 This could sae network calls, and speed future operatiosn.
 Auth tokens are good for 24 hours.
 * `getClientId()` - return the client id of the queue.
 Useful if you've generated a random client id.
+* `deleteToken()` - deletes the currently used token, making it possible to re-authenticate even if the actual token hasn't expired yet.

 ###Queue operations